lilaxuan/MERN_Social_Media_App_Final_Version/README.md

 5. Create your own ddb instance on https://www.mongodb.com/atlas/database
 6. replace the connect code in the index.js under server folder based on the DDB you created (refer to section)
 7. Run `npm install` under client and server folder
 8. Run `npm start` under the server folder, and then run the `npm start` under the client folder.
 If the server and the client are under the same folder, then only need to run `npm start` once.
+(If the app has the webpack vesion error, add the `.env` file in the client folder and added `SKIP_PREFLIGHT_CHECK=true`)

 ### How the run the app:
-under client and server folder, run `npm install` to install all the dependencies sudo npm install -g nodemon // install the nodemon for the node.js server to run under the server folder, run `npm start` to start the server and connect to the ddb under the client folder, run `npm start` to start the front end ui. // in order to successfully run the app, i added the `.env` file
+under client and server folder, run `npm install` to install all the dependencies sudo npm install -g nodemon // install the nodemon for the node.js server to run under the server folder, run `npm start` to start the server and connect to the ddb under the client folder, run `npm start` to start the front end ui. // in order to successfully run the app, i added the `.env` file and added `SKIP_PREFLIGHT_CHECK=true`

 ### Process of developing the web app:
 npm init -y // add a new package.json file